Sylius/Sylius/docs/bundles/SyliusGridBundle/field_types.rst

 Simplest column type, which basically renders the value at given path as a string.

-By default is uses the name of the field, but your can specify the path alternatively.
+By default it uses the name of the field, but you can specify the path alternatively.
 For example:

 .. code-block:: yaml